achimgaedke/pyprojroot2/README.md

 my_data = my_root("data")
 ```

-This root criterion will first look for a git root, if that isn't found,
+This root criterion will first look for a git root in all parent directories,
-then move on to finding a directory with a `data` directory and
+if that isn't found anywhere, then move on to finding a directory with a
-finally if `data` couldn't be found, look out for `.here`.
+`data` directory and finally if `data` couldn't be found, look out for `.here`.

 If none of those could be located, then a `FileNotFoundError` exception
 is raised.